1414C/jiffy/README.md

 4. The application can be started in two ways:
     * From $GOPATH/src/github.com/1414C/rgen you may execute the application by typing:
         * go run main.go
-    * A binary can also be build from $GOPATH/src/github.com/1414C/rgen by typing the following:
+    * A binary can also be built from $GOPATH/src/github.com/1414C/rgen by typing the following:
         * go build .
         * The application can then be started from the same directory by typing:
             * ./rgen